-Making a trip plan
+Making a trip plan when hiring a campervan

 We took a 10-day road trip around Devon and Cornwall in our rented campervan.
 You can take a look at our itinerary here.
 We planned for 3 nights at the first site, then 2 nights at each subsequent site.
 By the end of the trip moving on every other day became quite tiring.
 For a more relaxing pace of holiday and a chance to get to know an area a bit better we would probably choose to spend at least three nights in each location.